VeRCYe Pipeline Inputs Documentation

 Matching Parameters (matching_params)

-• target_crs: CRS string for coordinate reference system used for area calculation.
-Either a proj string (e.g '"+proj=aea +lat_1=29 +lat_2=36 +lat_0=32.5 +lon_0=-5 +x_0=0 +y_0=0 +datum=WGS84 +units=m +no_defs"') or authority string (e.g 'epsg:1234').
-Should be choosen with care to minimize distortions.
-If using a proj string ensure to encolose it with additional quotes as in the example.
+target_crs: CRS string for coordinate reference system used for area calculation.
+Either a proj string (e.g'"+proj=aea +lat_1=29 +lat_2=36 +lat_0=32.5 +lon_0=-5 +x_0=0 +y_0=0 +datum=WGS84 +units=m +no_defs"') or authority string (e.g'epsg:1234').
+Should be choosen with care to ensure equal area.
+If using a proj string ensure to enclose it with additional quotes as in the example.

 APSIM Execution (apsim_execution)